Lindsay Brewer Absolutely Slays In Midriff-Baring Tank Top & Skintight Jeans

 Brewer's white tanktop was tight to the point that it appeared to merge with the curves and contours of her perky assets.
 The garment was emblazoned with a blue butterfly just above her bustline and its hemline fell short of masking her bare navel near the lower edge of the frame.

-The second snap showed Brewer in a similar pose and shot angle.
-However, the Southern California transplant had placed her left thumb into her front pocket while pulling her luscious locks into a rear ponytail with the other hand.
+The second snap showed Brewer in a similar pose and angle.
+However, the Southern California transplant had placed her left thumb in her front pocket and pulled her luscious locks into a ponytail with her other hand.
 As with the first photo, her figure was well-evidenced by her tight top, as well as her jeans, which conformed to the curves of her slender, yet shapely hips and waist.

 Brewer capped off the pictorial with a stunning shot of a seaside sunset.
-The post’s geotag indicated that it may have been snapped at Laguna Beach.
+The post's geotag indicated that it may have been snapped at Laguna Beach, California.

-Just a few days earlier, Brewer brought the sizzle by baring her body in a gold bikini and sheer skirt.
+This is hardly the first time Brewer has shown off her fit figure on her social media.
+Just a few days earlier, she brought the sizzle by baring her body in a gold bikini and sheer skirt.